-Railway is the forerunner of civilisation and a life artery, as well as a friend to adventurers, offering people a way to attain their dreams.
+Railways are an important part of modern civilisation and vital arteries for many countries, as well as a friend to adventurers.
 The importance of railway is inestimable, and the smell of railway is unmistakable.
 The Latvian Railway history Museum, established in 1990, invites you to explore the world of railways.
-An interesting feature of the museum is that it is situated near a functioning railway line.
+An interesting feature of the museum is that it is situated near a functioning railway line, allowing visitors to feel the pulse of modern railways as well.

 In the White Hall of the museum, exhibition "History of Rolling Stock in Latvia, 1858–1940" informs about the beginnings of steam locomotives in England at the start of the 19th century and presents a cross-section of a steam engine.
 This part of the exhibition also informs about the construction of first railways in Latvia from 1858.
 The other part of the exhibition deals with locomotives in the Republic of Latvia (1919–1940), especially locomotives and motorised cars designed and built by Latvian engineers.
 Some of the locomotives were of unique design and were being written about by prestigious railway publications.